Published: Mar 16, 2016Time to read: 3mins Category: Recruitment

 How the Growing Diversity in Healthcare Will Impact Staffing

-Consider that although minorities represent approximately 29% of patients nationally, they comprise only 14% of hospital board members and an average of 14% of leadership positions, according to the American Hospital Association (AHA) and the Institute for Diversity in Health Management2.
-This is obviously a large difference between patients and healthcare leadership.
+Consider that although minorities represent approximately 29% of patients nationally, they comprise only 14% of hospital board members and hold the same percentage of leadership positions, according to the American Hospital Association (AHA) and the Institute for Diversity in Health Management2.
+Obviously, this leads to a large difference in patients and healthcare leadership.

 The benefits of increased diversity and cultural understanding within healthcare organizations are significant, and directly impact patient outcomes.
 Increased diversity and cultural understanding not only increases patient satisfaction and HCAHPS scores, but also increases innovation.